savonet/book/quickstart.md

 The ALSA input and the output each have their own way of synchronizing with
 time: in our terminology, we say that they have different _clocks_, see [a later section](#sec:clocks-ex).
-This will be detected by Liquidsoap an a script such as
+This will be detected by Liquidsoap and a script such as

 ```liquidsoap